j-baller/protease-network/README.md

 * **Extract_Fullseqs.py** - Pull all the full sequences that contain a specific kmer.
 * **ImageComposite.py** - Accepts a directory path to a folder of WebLogo images.
 Makes a composite image from these individual images.

+## Data Tables
+* **Entropy_calc.txt** - Pre computed table of entropy values.
+* **Hydro_tab.txt** - Hydrophobicity table for filtering peptides for mass spec analysis.
+* **PAM250wX.txt** - PAM250 matrix for use as a distance matrix in the kmer analysis.
+Xs were added to allow for special treatment fixed sequences flanking the peptides.

 ## Function Library
 * **compare_peptides.py** - Library of functions called by other scripts.